confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 After you have established the |ccloud| cluster you are going to use for the demo you will need the public bootstrap server.

-You can use the ``ccloud`` CLI to retrieve the Bootstrap Server value for your cluster.
+You can use the ``ccloud`` CLI to retrieve the bootstrap server value for your cluster.

-.. tip:: You can also view the Bootstrap Server value on the |ccloud| UI under the **Cluster settings**
+.. tip:: You can also view the bootstrap server value on the |ccloud| UI under the **Cluster settings**

   |cluster-settings|